Care Worker Tax Credit

 - An employee or operator of a licensed child care center, preschool, or family child care home with a Colorado Shines rating Level 1-5; or

-- An informal family, friend, or neighbor (FFN) child care worker who provides care in their home for children other than their own.
+- An informal family, friend, or neighbor (FFN) child care worker who provides care for children other than their own.

 - Have an adjusted gross income less than or equal to $75,000 as a single filer or $100,000 as a joint filer (if you are married and file taxes together).
 Adjusted gross income is your total annual income minus certain adjustments like contributions to retirement or student loan interest.